 The longer you are there, the more your trees and plants have grown and the less labour is required to meet the ongoing criteria; satisfying 65% of your minimum needs therefore becomes very easy once your system has matured.

 As long as you keep meeting this you will not be asked to leave.

-We believe that anyone, no matter their level of ability: should be able to leave the one planet life.
-It should be possible to have people on site to help you should that be necessary.
-Their ecological footprint would be included in the ongoing calculations; there would be subject to the same conditions as you.
+We believe that anyone, no matter their level of ability, should be able to live the One Planet life.
+It should be possible to have people on site to help you if you need them; their ecological footprint would be included in the ongoing calculations; they would be subject to the same conditions as you.

 Should anyone be asked to leave solely because they are old or infirm, then adverse publicity, particularly in the future when the world is warming even more, would be very bad for that local authority.